The USGCC Staff

 Deborah has an extensive business and marketing background.
 For over 20 years, she worked with two major national outdoor sporting good companies helping to grow their business through sales, marketing and strategic planning.
 For the past 10 years, Deborah has been the co-owner of :Orlando Painting Company, a business dedicated to sustainability through sustainable painting practices.
 She is also an expert in organizing and directing green festivals, art shows and fundraising events.Deborah was an elected official on Seminole County Soil and Water Board for 5 years, and was appointed to the Seminole County Fl.
 Natural Lands and Parks Board.
 In addition, she served as Chuluota Community Association past president, the Rural Heritage Center President, and Eastern Lands Coalition past president.
 Her passions have led her to lobby on behalf of natural lands preservation, connective green space for wildlife corridors, water conservation, and the effects of urban sprawl, to local county commissioners, Florida House and Senate Representatives, and Washington D.C. legislators.

-Kimberly White joined USGCC as a Research and Sustainability Associate.
-She was soon promoted to Project Manager and Coordinator and then to her current role as Director of the Global Green Consumers program.
-During her time at USGCC, Kimberly has researched and written articles about consumerism, environmental awareness, and alternative energy; created presentations for webinars dealing with waste management and water conservation; and spearheaded a global summit featuring sustainability experts from around the world.
+Kimberly White currently serves as the Global Program Director for the U.S. Green Chamber of Commerce.
+She joined USGCC as a Research and Sustainability Associate.
+She was promoted to Project Manager and Coordinator and then to Director of the Global Green Consumers program.
+Kimberly has researched and written articles about consumerism, business sustainability, environmental awareness, and alternative energy; created presentations and webinars dealing with waste management and water conservation; created modules on energy efficiency and resource management for the USGCC SBA certification program; spearheaded a global summit featuring sustainability experts from around the world; and currently leads global program development and outreach.
 In addition to her role at USGCC, Kimberly is also the Editor-in-Chief for the Sea Turtle Preservation Society.
-She will also become a trained Climate Reality Leader alongside former Vice President Al Gore in Spring 2017.
-Kimberly is passionate about sustainability, climate change, global studies, and wildlife; she plans to use these passions to assist with her duties at USGCC and to pursue sustainability on a global scale.
+She received her Climate Reality Leadership training alongside former U.S. Vice President Al Gore.
+Kimberly was named Co-Chair of The Climate Reality Central Florida Chapter in 2017.
+She is an ambassador for The 5 Gyres Institute.
+Kimberly currently serves as a researcher at Lean & Green Supply Chain Management Lab at Karatay Üniversitesi in Konya, Turkey.
+Her research interests are business sustainability, climate change, global studies, and wildlife; she uses her interests to promote sustainability on a global scale.

 Renewable Energy and Sustainability Strategist